acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 [^9]: There are many other ways to organize templates, see [Template Lookup Order](https://gohugo.io/templates/lookup-order).
 It's a matter of preference.

-## 3.4.The dot contains the available variables
+## 3.4.
+The dot contains the available variables

 The dot stores "the current context", in other words all the variables that can be accessed at a given point in the program.
 That's why in the previous example `.Content` and `.Title` begin with a dot.

-The dot most frequently changes meaning inside `range` and `with` blocks.
+The dot changes meaning inside `range` and `with` blocks.
-The variables available inside and outside the blocks are different.
+The variables available inside and outside of the blocks are different.

-## 3.5.Hugo-specific variables depend on front matter, config, or position.
+## 3.5.
+Hugo-specific variables depend on front matter, config, or position.

 `.Title` is an example of Hugo-specific front matter-defined variables.